+(ψ ε iiousaiiuj

 Source reference 20X2 20X1

 AASB 101.61 Current borrowings

 Bank overdrafts 5 437

 Lease liabilities (a)

-Recommendation 12, PAEC Report 115 Public private partnership (PPP) related lease liabilities 2 643 6 670
+Recommendation 12, PAEC Report on the 2011-12 Financial and Performance Outcomes Public private partnership (PPP) related lease liabilities 2 643 6 670

 Non-PPP related lease liabilities 2 603 3 576

 Service concession financial liability 1 000 1 000

 Advances from government (b) 5 118 10 287

 Total current borrowings 11 364 26 970

 AASB 101.61 Non-current borrowings

 Lease liabilities

 Public private partnership (PPP) related lease liabilities 2 551 6 391

 Non-PPP related lease liabilities 5 209 3 425

 Service concession financial liability (c) 57 500 58 500

 Advances from government 195 2 057

 Loans from TCV (d)(e) 48 696 27 705

 Financial liability designated at fair value through profit or loss 150 200

 Total non-current borrowings 114 301 98 278

 Total borrowings 125 665 125 248

-- Secured by the assets leased.
-Leases liabilities are effectively secured as the rights to the leased assets revert to the lessor in the event of default.
-These are unsecured loans which bear no interest.
-The term of a loan is generally agreed by the Minister at the time the advance was provided. - (b) - This relates to the Construction of data centre to store medical records arrangement recognised applying AASB 1059.
+- (a) Secured by the assets leased.
+Leases liabilities are effectively secured as the rights to the leased assets revert to the lessor in the event of default. - (b) These are unsecured loans which bear no interest.
+The term of a loan is generally agreed by the Minister at the time the advance was provided. - (c) This relates to the Construction of data centre to store medical records arrangement recognised applying AASB 1059.
 Interest is charged on the liability and recognised in the Interest expense section below.
 The liability is reduced over the term of the arrangement through quarterly cash payments to the operator.
-Further information is included in 7.5.3 Service Concession Arrangements: Grantors. - These are unsecured loans with a weighted average interest rate of 3.55 per cent (20X1: 5 per cent). - Note that the TCV loans are for illustration only.
+Further information is included in 7.5.3 Service Concession Arrangements: Grantors. - (d) These are unsecured loans with a weighted average interest rate of 3.55 per cent (20X1: 5 per cent). - (e) Note that the TCV loans are for illustration only.
 Preparers must review the terms of the loan to determine whether they shall be classified as current or non-current loans.